thescriptninja/thescriptninja.github.io/content/posts/building-a-vs-code-extension.md

 ---
-title: "Building a VS Code extension"
+title: "ClipDate- a VS Code extension"
 description: Quite an unnecessary one tbh
 date: 2021-05-04
 tags: [tech]